-4.1 Civilization cards represent 51 important aspects of civilization.
+- 4.1 Civilization cards represent 51 important aspects of civilization.
 There are five groups of civilization cards, each identified by its own color and symbolic shape.
 Some cards belong to two groups.
-The groups are: Arts (blue - triangle), Crafts (orange - square), Sciences (green - circle), Civics (red - hexagon), and Religion (yellow - star).

-4.2 The attributes of the various civilization cards are summarized on their reverse side.
+The groups are: art (blue triangle), civic (red hexagon), craft (orange square), religion (yellow star), and science (green circle). - 4.2 The attributes of the various civilization cards are summarized on their reverse side.
 It contains no new information and is presented for ease of reference.